python/mypy/mypyc/doc/dev-intro.md

 Add a test case file `mypyc/test-data/run-<type>.test` to test compilation and running compiled code.
 Update `mypyc/test/test_run.py` to include the new file.
+You may need to also add something to `mypyc/test-data/fixtures/ir.py` (stubs used by tests).

 Ideas for things to test: